Hours of Operation

 Type of Cases Filed or Heard at this Location:

-Parking is available in front of the court building (north side) and in the rear (south side).
+Parking is available in front of the court building (north side).
 There are 12 handicapped spaces in the lot – six are located in the north parking lot and six are located in the south parking lot.
 Individuals with vehicles displaying a handicapped placard or license plate may park in any space.

 The Southwest Justice Center is located at 30755-D Auld Road, Murrieta, Ca. 92563

 The following departments are in the Southwest Justice Center:

 Department Floor S101 1 S102 1 S103 1 S104 1 S201 2 S202 2 S203 2 S204 2 S205 2 S301 3 S302 3 S303 3 S304 3